fruitpunchsamurai2/magneto-python-aria/README.md

 # Another Important Thing, Always Give Credit.
 These People/Devs Have Worked Really Hard Without Incentive To Make These Awesome Bots.
 Give Them Respect.

 All The Credits To Real Owners Who Made And Modified This Amazing Bot.
-Sir lzzy12,Sir ZeroCool Aka Jaskaran ,Sir Magneto And Some Unkown Users Of Git. #Check Credits Below For Full Credit Details.
+Sir lzzy12,Sir ZeroCool Aka Jaskaran ,Sir Magneto, Nenokkadine And Some Unkown Users Of Git. #Check Credits Below For Full Credit Details.

 I Am Just Doing The Modification For Personal Use.